Horn Concerto No. 3

-Wolfgang Amadeus Mozart's Horn Concerto No. 3 in E-flat major, K. 447, was completed between 1784 and 1787 in Vienna.
+Wolfgang Amadeus Mozart's Horn Concerto No. 3 in E♭ major, K. 447, was completed between 1784 and 1787 in Vienna.

 Background

 The composition was written as a friendly gesture for the hornist Joseph Leutgeb (his name is mentioned a few times in the score), and Mozart probably did not consider it as particularly important, since he failed to enter it to the autograph catalogue of his works.
 The autograph score remains well preserved; it is stored in the British Library in London.
 The Romance is given an individual header in the autograph, suggesting that it was the first movement to be composed and Mozart later expanded the work into a full concerto by adding the outer movements.
 This theory is supported by the fact that the foliation numbers on the autograph restart at the slow movement.

-Michael Haydn's Romance for horn quintet in A-flat major (MH 806) is very similar to the Romance from Mozart's Horn Concerto No. 3.
+Michael Haydn's Romance for horn quintet in A♭ major (MH 806) is very similar to the Romance from Mozart's Horn Concerto No. 3.
 Karsten Nottelmann has speculated that Leutgeb had other composers revise and make corrections to his own works, and that this explains the two versions of the Romance as well as the two versions of the Rondo of Mozart's Horn Concerto No. 1 (one a draft by Mozart, the other a complete version by Franz Xaver Süssmayr): they would be different composers' edits to a Leutgeb original.